 Anders Ericsson, world-renowned author, consultant, and speaker whose areas of expertise include deliberate practice, deliberate practice training, and education.

 Don't get me wrong.
 If the player's goal is to just have fun with soccer, then by all means, only play games.
-But if your child is upset that they were cut from a team or passed over for a position and finds themself on the bench, or has lost confidence, they need to work on technical skills.
+But if your child is upset that they were cut from a team, passed over for a position, finds themselves on the bench, or has lost confidence, they need to work on technical skills.
 Stop playing on more than 1 team or league and give them the free time they need to learn.

 Just as parents had fewer distractions to learn sports growing up, our kids need free time to learn skills on their own.